 1from typing import List 2 3def binary_search(arr: List[int], target: int) -> int: 4 left, right = 0, len(arr) - 1 5 while left <= right: # <= because left and right could point to the same element, < would miss it 6 mid = (left + right) // 2 # double slash for integer division in python 3, we don't have to worry about integer `left + right` overflow since python integers can be arbitrarily large 7 # found target, return its index 8 if arr[mid] == target: 9 return mid 10 # middle less than target, discard left half by making left search boundary `mid + 1` 11 if arr[mid] < target: 12 left = mid + 1 13 # middle greater than target, discard right half by making right search boundary `mid - 1` 14 else: 15 right = mid - 1 16 return -1 # if we get here we didn't hit above return so we didn't find target 17 18if __name__ == '__main__': 19 arr = [int(x) for x in input().split()] 20 target = int(input()) 21 res = binary_search(arr, target) 22 print(res) 23

 mid, if the number of elements is even, there are two elements in the middle.
 We usually follow the convention of picking the first one, equivalent to doing integer division

 left + floor((right-left) / 2) to avoid potential integer overflow.
 However, in Python, we do not need to worry about

 left + right integer overflow because Python3 integers can be arbitrarily large.

 Deducing binary search

-It's important to understand and be able to deduce the algorithm yourself instead of memorizing it.
-In a real interview, interviewers may ask you additional questions to test your understanding, so simply memorizing the algorithm may not be enough to convince the interviewer.
+It's essential to understand and deduce the algorithm yourself instead of memorizing it.
+In an actual interview, interviewers may ask you additional questions to test your understanding, so simply memorizing the algorithm may not be enough to convince the interviewer.